Columbia Pike–Federal Triangle Line

 The Columbia Pike–Federal Triangle Line, designated Route 16F, or Route 16X, was a rush hour-only MetroExtra bus route that was operated by the Washington Metropolitan Area Transit Authority between Federal Triangle station of the Blue, Orange and Silver lines of the Washington Metro and the neighborhood of Culmore.
 This line was part of the Pike Ride service, which served through Columbia Pike.
-This line provides service from Federal Triangle in Washington, D.C. to the neighborhood of Culmore in Fairfax County.
+This line provides service from Federal Triangle in Washington, D.C., to the neighborhood of Culmore in Fairfax County.
+The line was merged with the 16C on June 24, 2018.

 History

 Route 16F

 Route 16F was initially part of the Columbia Pike line, providing faster service from Route 16B.
 16F operated during peak hours only, serving to Pentagon Station in the morning, and the neighborhood of Culmore in the afternoon.
 Route 16F was created on June 26, 1983, operating between Culmore and Pentagon station providing express service for route 16B.
 The 16F served limited stops in Arlington County, and local stops in Bailey's Crossroads and Culmore.
 16F was later extended to Federal Triangle in Washington D.C., and the line was renamed to "Columbia Pike–Federal Triangle Line" on December 19, 2010.
 The 16F served all stops in Washington D.C. following the changes.
 In 2012, the 16F became a MetroExtra route in 2012, along with route 16Y of the Columbia Pike–Farragut Square Line.
 The 16F continued to operate until December 30, 2012, when the route was renumbered to 16X.